DevOps-Guy/yamls/README.md

 for yaml repross
 creating branch
 dev/relss
-only dev rel should run.
+only dev rel should run. s